woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/00-IELTS/3_Journey-to-the-west/Episode-2.md

-# 西游记 chapter 2: The Waterfall Cave
+# Journey to the west. 西游记 2

 ```
 Monkey splashed through the waterfall and landed in a large cave.